didiersmith/steve/chapters/stevienix.md

 There were few things Steve enjoyed more than a spirited, yet pointless academic debate.
 He immediately adopted the opposing viewpoint and launched into a passionate spiel about how it would be much better to construct an interstellar spacecraft and go visit the aliens in person ("knock") than to just contact them over radio ("call").

-The two professors became so engrossed in their discussion that they failed to notice when the break room door opened and a third figure slipped into the room.
+The two professors became so engrossed in their discussion that they failed to notice when the break room door opened, and a third figure slipped into the room.